rhyeal/aws-rotate-iam-keys/README.md

 That's it.
 Now your keys will be rotated every day for you.

 ### Windows

+AWS Rotate IAM Keys is set up to automatically schedule a task for you upon first run.
+If you want to edit the profiles that are being updated, you need to modify the task using [Task Scheduler](https://docs.microsoft.com/en-us/windows/desktop/taskschd/task-scheduler-start-page).
+Look for a task named "AWS Rotate IAM Keys" and modify the `-profile` parameter from `default` to a comma-separated list of your profile names.

 ## On the Web!
 Visit us on the web at [aws-rotate-iam-keys.com](https://aws-rotate-iam-keys.com) for full installation instructions